lohitpt252003/frontend-for-annaforces/README.md

 *   `/about`: Displays information about the platform.
 *   `/contact`: Displays contact information.
 *   `/privacy`: Outlines the privacy policy of the Annaforces platform.
-*   `/forgot-password`: Allows users to request their User ID or initiate a password reset via OTP.
+*   `/forgot-password`: Allows users to request their Username or initiate a password reset via OTP.
 *   `/reset-password`: Allows users to reset their password using an OTP.
 *   Any other unmatched route redirects to `/login`.